cornely06/library/README.md

-The Odin Project - JavaScript - PROJECT: LIBRARY
+The Odin Project - JavaScript - PROJECT: TIC TAC TOE

-The goal of this project is to create a functional personal library that can track and display books as they are added.
+The goal of this project is to create a functional tic tac toe game that can be played in the browser.# tic-tac-toe